krancour/brignext/PROPOSAL.md

 It is proposed that validation be handled by the API endpoints since JSON schema provides an easy and efficient mechanism for this purpose, but must be applied to raw HTTP request bodies prior to unmarshaling.

+N.B.: In the case of projects, JSON schema can be reused by IDEs to validate project definitions as they are edited.
+The author proposes this UX to be superior to the current `brig project create` process.

 ### The Service Layer